Queen's Park F.C.: Rivals and friendships

+Since the mid-2000s, Queen's Park supporters have had a strong relationship with German Oberliga Westfalen side SG Wattenscheid 09 due to the similarities between the two clubs, including the traditional black and white playing colours of each club's home jerseys.

+Supporters

+Queen's Park have had a supporters' association since 1947 and currently have members around the world in dozens of countries.
+The Queen's Park Supporters' Association (QPSA) organise bus travel for away fixtures, organise fundraisers, sell unofficial merchandise, organise quiz nights and other social gatherings and publish monthly newsletters to their members.

+Queen's Parks more vocal supporters go by the alias of the 'Irn Bru Firm' due to the club's previous long standing connection to the soft drink.
+The 'Irn Bru Firm' used to congregate at the back of section P2 in Hampden Park and now in section 1 of Lesser Hampden where they will stand and sing traditional chants.
+At away games, the 'Irn Bru Firm' will stand, chant, clap and hang flags with Queen's Park related text or images.

+Kit history

 Stadium

 When Queen's Park was formed in 1867, the club initially played on the Queen's Park Recreation Ground at Crosshill, from where they took their name.
 In 1873 they moved to their first enclosed ground, naming it Hampden Park after a nearby street, Hampden Terrace.
 A grandstand and pavilion were erected over the next few years and the ground became a regular venue for international matches and cup finals, but in 1883 the club were forced to vacate the site to make way for the construction of the Cathcart Circle railway.
 After a year playing at Clydesdale Cricket Club's Titwood ground, a second Hampden was opened in October 1884.
 Whilst the club continued to attract major fixtures, they faced increasing competition as other Glasgow venues such as Celtic Park and Ibrox were developing their facilities more rapidly.
 To maintain their position in Scottish football, Queen's Park decided to purchase some farmland at Mount Florida, where the third Hampden was opened in 1903.
 Second Hampden was subsequently taken over by Third Lanark, who renamed it after their previous ground, Cathkin Park.

-'Hampden' is one of the homes of football and celebrated its centenary on 31 October 2003.
+Hampden celebrated its centenary on 31 October 2003.
 The stadium also houses the offices of the Scottish Football Association (SFA) and the Scottish Football Museum.
 Despite its large capacity and worldwide profile, it was owned by Queen's Park and leased by the SFA until 2020.
-It is the national football stadium of Scotland, the venue for all major cup finals and most Scotland international fixtures, and has hosted several continental showpiece events.
+It is the national football stadium of Scotland, the venue for all major cup finals and most Scotland international fixtures, and has hosted several UEFA competition finals.